Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 The manservant would not be so easily deterred from fussing over his lord.
 “Sir, you’ve been scratched!”

-“But,” the man stared for a moment.
+The man stared for a moment.
 “We just sent the healer away.
-Perhaps–”
+Perhaps—”

-“Oh,” Hastings looked quite shaken.
+“Oh,” Hastings paled.
 “It’s that far gone, sir?”

 “Giles pushed himself too hard to cover that much ground in one day.
 The cold and his exhausted state have made the usual after effects of the transformation completely unstable.”

-“It’ll have to be someone else,” Hastings appeared somewhat uneasy.
+“It’ll have to be someone else.”
+Hastings appeared somewhat uneasy.
 “Smith has taken Miss Redley.
 She was not up to riding back alone.”

-The Count’s eyes rested on the four lions still standing before him.
+The Count’s eyes rested on the lions still standing before him.
 “Four of you,” he spoke to himself.
 “Indeed, I can see that she would be exhausted.”

 “Sir.”

 His eyes snapped back at Hastings and he frowned, wondering why the man was still there.
 Perhaps his thoughts had wandered.
 “I left Barston there.
 He’s able enough.
-Tell the other servants about Giles—“
+Tell the other servants about Giles.”

 “But they don’t know!”